-Once all the benchmark components are launched, the TxI(s) and Backend(s) send handshake messages to the Controller.
-The Controller starts recording progress information in the controller.log and the controller.out files and detailed measurement information in the binary log file in the current benchmark directory.
-Other agents start their own logs to record progress.
+Once all the benchmark components are launched, all TxI(s) and Backend(s) components send a handshake messages to the Controller.
+The controller starts recording progress information in controller.log and controller.out and detailed measurement information in the binary log> in the current benchmark directory.
+Other agents start individual logs to record progress.
 After a successful handshake, the controller directs the execution of the benchmark through the following stages: